Law School Case Brief

-An intoxicated driver while driving at an excessive rate of speed was injured while driving his landlady's automobile.
-He filed a products liability action against the automobile's manufacturer, alleging that the airbag in the vehicle did not deploy as warranted.
-The district court concluded that driver had breached his duty either to preserve the vehicle or to notify driver about its availability and that such breach caused defendant to be "highly prejudiced."
+Plaintiff, while intoxicated, drove his landlady's car at an excessive rate of speed and was injured in a crash.
+Plaintiff filed a products liability action against defendant automobile manufacturer, alleging that the airbag in the car did not deploy as warranted.
+The district court concluded that plaintiff had breached his duty either to preserve the car or to notify defendant about its availability and that such breach caused defendant to be "highly prejudiced."
 The district court dismissed plaintiff’s claim.
 The appellate court affirmed the district court’s judgment.

-The Court of appeals agreed that driver's failure to discharge this duty caused the manufacturer to be "highly prejudiced," by denying it access to the only evidence from which it could adequately develop its defenses.
-First, the defendant could not develop a "crush" model to determine if the airbag properly failed to deploy.
-Second, because of the spoliation, the auto manufacturer could not resolve the critical question of how plaintiff injured his head.
-Finally, the district court did not abuse its discretion ordering dismissal as a discovery sanction, where the plaintiff, his attorneys and experts anticipated filing suit against the auto manufacturer, yet failed to take steps to insure against spoliation of the evidence.
+Plaintiff's spoliation caused defendant automobile manufacturer to be "highly prejudiced," by denying it access to the only evidence from which it could adequately develop its defenses.
+First, defendant could not develop a "crush" model to determine if the airbag properly failed to deploy.
+Second, because of the spoliation, the defendant could not resolve the critical question of how plaintiff injured his head.